-The great part about these ebooks is that you can read them on your phone, on your computer, or on an Amazon Kindle.
+The great part about these ebooks is that you can read them on your phone, computer, tablet, or on an Amazon Kindle.

 Library Access on Your Phone

-Once you have your library card, there is 1 app you should download – Libby.
-It’s basically an app to organize your library account and read ebooks (on your phone or computer).
+Once you have your library card, there is one app you should download – Libby.
+It’s basically an app to organize your e-library account and read ebooks (on your phone or computer).

 You can search/borrow/request/read books – all from a simple, easy to use interface.
 You can see how your holds are doing, when things are due, and how many things you have borrowed.

 It’s pretty fantastic!
 Like.
 REALLY fantastic.
 Once a book is available (when you request it or when the alert pops up on your phone), you click a button or two, and the book is loaded onto your e-reader in seconds.
 It’s MAGIC!